filswan/devgrants/.github/ISSUE_TEMPLATE/open-grant-application.md

 **Proposer:** `replace with your GitHub username`

-**(Optional) Filecoin ecosystem affiliations:** `Please disclose any existing work relationships with organizations in the Swan or Lagrange, and any others.`
+**(Optional) Swan ecosystem affiliations:** `Please disclose any existing work relationships with organizations in the Swan or Lagrange, and any others.`

 **(Optional) Technical Sponsor:** `If you have previously discussed this project with a member of the Swan or Lagrange project teams and they have agreed to be a technical sponsor, include their name and/or github handle here`